 MDL No. 2243 focuses on atypical femur fractures allegedly linked to Fosamax.
+As of May 2018, there were 563 cases pending in the MDL.
 Plaintiffs sued Merck after they took Fosamax and suffered femur fractures.
 According to legal documents, Fosamax contributes to fractures by increasing the mineral density of bone.
 This makes bones thicker but not necessarily stronger because the drug inhibits formation of new, healthy bone.

 This process “does not necessarily correspond with reduction of fracture risk,” plaintiffs say.
 In fact, it actually makes bone “highly mineralized, homogenous, brittle, and more susceptible to fracture.”
 Fosamax may also linger in the body for several years after patients stop taking it, inhibiting new bone growth by as much as 50 percent.

 In general, these lawsuits claim Merck is liable for “concealment of risks associated with Fosamax,” “gross exaggeration of the purported fracture reduction benefits conferred by the drugs,” and “overpromotion of the drugs for non-approved, or ‘off-label,’ indications.”

 U.S. District Judge Joel A. Pisano, now retired, presided over these cases.
 In 2014, he sided with Merck and dismissed cases with injuries that occurred prior to September 14, 2010.
 In order to get the dismissal, Merck argued that the FDA would have rejected its label change for femur fractures.
 According to Pisano, plaintiffs failed to show why their injury claims should not be dismissed on these grounds.